catemlitten/rates-api/README.md

 The full API contract is located in */Contract* and was written using <a href="https://apiblueprint.org/">API Blueprint</a>. <a href="https://www.npmjs.com/package/aglio">aglio</a> was used to create the end-user friendly *contract.html*

+The desired implementations of *POST*, *PUT*, and *DELETE* operations were not explicitly detailed in the specifications document, so general use assumptions were made.

 <a name="build"></a>
 Build and Use
 --------------------------